-In lieu of the completion of any Group B water system prior to approval of a final plat, short plat or other land-use action, the developer shall complete the Washington State Department of Health design workbook and submit it for review, and approval of the design Guideline for Group B the group B water system which includes Public Water System Approval and Guideline for Group B Water System Approval Appendices which include-drilling and testing of the well(s) per Chapter 246-291 WAC Developer shall provide a performance guarantee in an amount and with satisfactory surety and conditions providing for and securing to Kittitas County the actual engineering, design and construction and installation of the Group B Water System within a period specified by the Health Officer.
+In lieu of the completion of any Group B water system prior to approval of a final plat, short plat or other land-use action, the developer shall complete the Washington State Department of Health design workbook and submit it for review, and approval of the design for Group B the group B water system which includes drilling and testing of the well(s) per Chapter 246-291 WAC.
+Developer shall provide a performance guarantee in an amount and with satisfactory surety and conditions providing for and securing to Kittitas County the actual engineering, design and construction and installation of the Group B Water System within a period specified by the Health Officer.
 The Health Officer will enforce the guarantee through appropriate legal and equitable remedies.
 If a surety bond is provided, the amount of the bond shall equal one hundred thirty-five percent (135%) of the estimated engineering, design, and construction cost.
 When a letter of escrow or cash is used, the amount covered shall be for one hundred fifteen percent (115%) of the estimated engineering, design, and construction cost as reviewed and concurred with by the Public Health Department.